Abdul Qadir Gillani: Political career

-He ran for the seat of the National Assembly of Pakistan from Constituency NA-150 (Multan-III) as a candidate of Pakistan Peoples Party (PPP) in 2008 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly of Pakistan from Constituency NA-150 (Multan-III) as a candidate of Pakistan Peoples Party (PPP) in the 2008 Pakistani general election but was unsuccessful.
 He received 43,299 votes and lost the seat to Rana Mahmood-ul-Hassan.

 He was elected un-contested to the Provincial Assembly of the Punjab as a candidate of PPP from Constituency PP-295 (Rahimyar Khan-VIII) in June 2008.

 He was elected to the National Assembly from Constituency NA-151 (Multan-IV) as a candidate of PPP in by-polls held in July 2012.
 He received 64,628 votes and defeated Shaukat Hayyat Khan Bosan.

-He ran for the seat of the National Assembly from Constituency NA-151 (Multan-IV) as a candidate of PPP in 2013 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly from Constituency NA-151 (Multan-IV) as a candidate of PPP in the 2013 Pakistani general election but was unsuccessful.
 He received 56,858 votes and lost the seat to Sikandar Hayat Khan Bosan who received 96,632 votes.

-In 2018 he again ran for the seat now NA-154 (old NA-151) but again lost, this time to a PTI candidate Ahmed Hussain Dehar.
+He ran for the seat of the National Assembly from NA-154 Multan-I as a candidate of PPP in the 2018 Pakistani general election but was unsuccessful.
+He received 64,257 votes and lost the seat to Malik Ahmed Hussain Dehar, a candidate of Pakistan Tehreek-e-Insaf (PTI), who received 74,220 votes.

+He was re-elected to the National Assembly from NA-152 Multan-V as a candidate of PPP in the 2024 Pakistani general election.
+He received 97,065 votes and defeated Syed Javed Ali Shah, a candidate of Pakistan Muslim League (N) (PML(N)).